ankur0327/delta-demo/README.md

 # delta-demo
-This is use only for demo
+This is use only for demo.